 For decades Michigan United Methodists have partnered with UMCOR giving millions of dollars of contributions to disaster relief, national and international.
 Further, congregations have packed countless tubes of toothpaste, bottles of bleach, pencils, and work gloves into relief supply kits distributed by Midwest Mission Distribution Center or Sager Brown Depot.

-In the past four years such support for UMCOR has continued but the partnership has expanded in scope to touch the lives of those within the state at the mercy of rain and wind.
-Since 2014 UMCOR-funded disaster case workers have ministered in Detroit, Flint, Midland, and, now, Copper Country.
+In the past four years, such support for UMCOR has continued but the partnership has expanded in scope to touch the lives of those within the state at the mercy of rain and wind.
+Since 2014 UMCOR-funded disaster caseworkers have ministered in Detroit, Flint, Midland, and, now, Copper Country.
+Michigan is now preparing to hire a full-time Coordinator of Disaster Recovery Ministries, thanks to a grant from UMCOR.

 Truly, Michigan loves UMCOR, and UMCOR loves Michigan and the whole world beyond.